ForgeApps/anaconda/README.md

 *  Controller changes

   	You must add these parameters to your permitted parameters.
-In Rails 4 this is done via strong parameters in the controller.
-In Rails 3 this is done in the model via attr_accessible.
+In Rails 4+ this is done via strong parameters in the controller.

   	We add two Class methods on the model that return an array of columns used by each anaconda_for column.
 One is scoped per anaconda field, and the other returns all of the columns anaconda needs for the entire model.
 This is useful if you have multiple anaconda columns in your model.